OCR manages the National Centre Number (NCN) Register on behalf of the JCQ.

 Your Head of Centre must confirm they are aware of (and adhering to) the latest versions of the JCQ regulations and the relevant exam board specifications and guidelines.

-This also avoids the need for individual awarding bodies to have separate declarations for the new A Level Science practical activities and the new GCSE English Language Spoken Language endorsements.
+This also avoids the need for individual awarding bodies to have separate declarations for the GCSE and A Level Science practical activities and the GCSE English Language Spoken Language endorsements.

 Ensure you have the Head of Centre's approval before submitting the Update.